Last updated on 2026-01-21

 Program overview

-The one-year Carpentry and Renovation Techniques Ontario College Certificate program is designed to prepare students for a successful career in the construction industry.
+The Carpentry and Renovation Techniques Ontario College Certificate program is a one-year course designed to equip students for a future in the construction industry.
 Whether you aim to pursue apprenticeship training, work as a framer or finisher, or simply want to enhance your skills for personal projects, this program offers a comprehensive education.
-Students will gain a blend of traditional carpentry skills and modern technologies, all while learning in a state-of-the-art facility at Algonquin College's Waterfront Campus in Pembroke.
-The program emphasizes hands-on experience and community involvement, ensuring that graduates are well-equipped to meet the demands of the industry.
+Students will learn traditional carpentry skills alongside modern technologies, all while utilizing high-quality tools in a state-of-the-art shop at Algonquin College's Waterfront Campus in Pembroke.
+The program emphasizes hands-on experience and community involvement, preparing graduates for a rewarding career in a field with a growing demand for skilled workers.

 Program structure

-The Carpentry and Renovation Techniques program is structured to provide a thorough education over a period of one year.
-The program includes:
+The Carpentry and Renovation Techniques program is structured to provide a well-rounded education over a one-year period.
+Key features of the program include:

-- Access to high-quality tools in a modern workshop
+- Access to high-quality tools and a state-of-the-art workshop.

-- Exposure to green technology and energy-efficient construction methods
+- Exploration of green technology and energy-efficient construction techniques.

 Featured Experiences